Bonsai: Compiling Queries to Pruned Tree Traversals: Lowering Queries onto Trees

 \subsection{Lowering Filters}

-Filtering determines when data is yielded and whether recursion continues at interior nodes. \textsc{LowerFilter} in \Cref{alg:lower-filter-min} emits code that implements this behavior: leaves test the predicate $P$ before yielding or iterating; interior nodes \code{scan} when $P$ is always true, recurse when $P$ may be true, and prune otherwise. \Cref{fig:filter_P} shows the lowered filter for $P$ on \code{ExampleTree}.
+Filtering refines which leaves yield an element, and whether recursion continues at interior nodes. \textsc{LowerFilter} in \Cref{alg:lower-filter-min} generates code with this behavior.
+At leaves, data is tested against the predicate $P$ before being yielded or iterated.
+Recursive nodes are scanned if $P$ is always true for the subtree, are recursed on if $P$ might be true, and are pruned otherwise. \Cref{fig:filter_P} shows the lowered filter for predicate $P$ on \code{ExampleTree}.

-This rewrite naturally fuses chained filters: each adds local conditions to \code{yield}, \code{iter}, and \code{scan}. \Cref{fig:filter_PQ} shows the fused filter for predicates $P$ and $Q$, which \code{scan}s only when both are always true and recurses otherwise.
-Crucially, the algorithm avoids enumerating all truth-table combinations (e.g., \code{always(P)}, \code{maybe(Q)}, etc.), preventing exponential code growth.
-Although specializing for simplified predicates could improve performance, we avoid it to prevent such blow-up.
+This rewrite allows naturally fusing chained filters, as each simply inserts local conditions on \code{yield}, \code{iter}, and \code{scan} constructs.
+We show the result of such fusion in \Cref{fig:filter_PQ}, which \code{scan}s if both predicates $P$ and $Q$ can be proven always true and recursively evaluates otherwise.
+Crucially, this means the algorithm does not attempt to enumerate all possible truth tables of compound predicates (e.g., for \code{filter(Q, filter(P, x))} considering every combination of \code{always(P)}, \code{always(Q)}, \code{maybe(P)}, \code{maybe(Q)}).
+This favors avoiding exponential code explosion and the need to produce filters specialized for simplified versions of predicates.
+It is possible that doing so could yield performance improvements; we simply avoid it to prevent exponential code blow-up.